SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ``"unit"``:
     string giving the unit of the parameter.

-    SHOULD be given, if meaningfull.
+    SHOULD be given, if meaningful.
 Unitless if omitted or empty string.
-    Preferrably SI-units (including prefix) SHOULD be used.
+    Preferably SI-units (including prefix) SHOULD be used.

     :related: `SECoP Issue 43: Parameters and units`_